Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 ## Scarcity
 > [[Basic Economic Concepts#Scarcity|Related Section]]

-Society's wants/needs far exceed what it has available, with goods and services in limited supply.
+Society's wants/needs far exceed what it has available, with goods and services in limited supply (called the **Economizing Problem**).
 Scarcity causes choices, because you "can't have it all."
 Even if something is "free" to you, someone else bears the cost.

 ## Utility